RConradG/JavaProjectPortfolio/README.md

-# ProjectPortfolio
+# JavaProjectPortfolio
-Repository of all projects.
+Repository of Java projects.